PlanIndustry Starter Kits

 Recent Regulations and Resources

-Building Permits and Inspections
+Understand Building Permits and Inspections

 You've found a space zoned for your business, but before you start renovating to make it your own find out if you need a building permit.
 Building permits are required for building, structural, electrical, HVAC, and plumbing projects.
-They help ensure that your space is safe for your team and your customers.
+They help ensure your space is safe for your team and your customers.

 Making your business accessible not only helps your customers, but it’s also federal and state law.
-The Americans with Disabilities Act (ADA) and New Jersey state requirements are in place to ensure that people with disabilities or other impairments have equal access to businesses and other public facilities.
+The Americans with Disabilities Act (ADA) and New Jersey state requirements are in place to ensure people with disabilities or other impairments have equal access to businesses and other public facilities.

 The Americans with Disabilities Act (ADA) is a Federal civil rights law designed to ensure equal access, full inclusion, and participation for people with disabilities or impairments.
 Under the law, people with disabilities are entitled to full and equal access to places of public accommodation, transportation carriers, lodging places, recreation, amusement facilities, and other business establishments where the general public is invited.

-The Federal ADA regulations require that all new construction for public accommodations comply with the 2010 Americans with Disabilities Act Standards.
-In addition, the ADA says that a public accommodation has a continuing obligation to remove architectural barriers (barrier removal) to make sure your business is accessible, even when your business is not otherwise contemplating construction.
+The Federal ADA regulations require all new construction for public accommodations comply with the 2010 Americans with Disabilities Act Standards.
+In addition, the ADA says a public accommodation has a continuing obligation to remove architectural barriers (barrier removal) to make sure your business is accessible, even when your business is not otherwise contemplating construction.
 This includes existing barriers at entrances, aisles, bathrooms, and service counters that may have predated the ADA and your ownership of the business.

 Be sure to learn about the requirements upfront to make it easier for your customers and protect yourself from potential lawsuits.